 On Children’s Day, you can probably witness “koinobori“, carp-shaped windsocks.
 This custom is said to have started in the Edo period (1603-1868).
 At first, samurai warriors displayed their flags in front of their entrances, but later, townspeople started to do the same.
 The reason for displaying carp-shaped windsocks is said to be deeply related to the legend of the carp climbing up the waterfall, which is introduced above, and there is a wish for children to grow up strong and healthy like the carp.

 Koi has been deeply related to Japanese customs and culture since ancient times.
-For a long time, Koi has captivated many Japanese people.
-They equal strong qualities that generally everyone want to possess and Japanese people believe that the Koi are as brave as the samurai were back in the day.
-We hope you enjoy watching these swimming gems while you’re travelling in Japan!
+For a long time, koi has captivated many Japanese people.
+They have strong qualities that generally everyone wants to have and Japanese people believe that the koi are as brave as the samurai back in the day.
+We hope you enjoy watching these swimming gems while you’re traveling in Japan!

 Other articles you may also like